Duxter7/GA-English-Notes/IT English 7 (B1).md

 If it's an anime by some particular producer

 There must be = there has to be

+Lore = лор